cyrielleC/test-grading-system/README.md

 ========================

 How to make the app running locally on a computer:
-- Docker and docker-compose needs to be installed on the computer
+- Docker and docker-compose need to be installed on the computer
 - At the root of the repo :
     - run "docker-compose bulid" to build the containers
     - run "docker-composer up -d" to have them up and running